KnBrckr/picasa-album-uploader/readme.txt

 1. Configure one of the permlink options in the Admin Settings -> Permalinks screen.
 See FAQ for details.
 1. Upload the picasa-album-uploader to the `wp-content/plugins/` directory
-1. Activate the plugin through the Admin -> Plugins Screen
+1. Activate the plugin in Admin -> Plugins
-1. Configure the plugin through the Admin -> Settings -> Media Screen.
+1. Configure the plugin options in Admin -> Settings -> Media
-1. Generate the Picasa Button Download File
-1. Use the "Install Image Upload Button in Picasa Desktop" Link in the Admin Settings -> Media to import the generated button into Picasa
+1. Use the "Install Image Upload Button in Picasa Desktop" Link in Admin -> Settings -> Media to import the upload button into Picasa
 1. If desired, create the files header-picasa_album_uploader.php and footer-picasa_album_uploader.php in the top level of your themes directory to provide customized header and footer in the upload confirmation dialog displayed by Picasa.
 1. Begin uploading photos from Picasa to your blog.

+= Usage Hints =

-To display the button load link in a post or page, simply insert the shortcode `[picasa_album_uploader_button]` at the desired location.
+To display the button load link in a post or page, insert the shortcode `[picasa_album_uploader_button]` at the desired location.

+A log of plugin activity useful to debug failures can be obtained by selecting the plugin option 'Enable Debug Log' and saving the configuration change.
+The logging might impact performance of your website so should only be enabled when debugging is required.

 == Frequently Asked Questions ==